 Fish pie is classic British cold-weather comfort food.
 The mix of fish, a mild creamy sauce and mashed potatoes is just the sort of thing for a cold day.
 While it brings back childhood memories for many Brits, it's something anyone can enjoy so do give it a try.

-- ¼cup white wine
+- ¼ cup white wine

-- 1½cup milk
+- 1 ½ cup milk

-- 8oz/240g shrimp
+- 8 oz shrimp prawns

-- 2oz/60g spinach
+- 2 oz spinach

-- 1tbsp flour
+- 1 tablespoon flour

-- 1tsp dill
+- 1 teaspoon dill